tmansuroglu/acronis-interview-question/SOLUTION.md

 # STEP 4: PICK A SOLUTION

 - Solution 2 is against the purpose of this exercise.
-Also overkill for this project.
+Also an overkill for this project.
 - Solution 1 is the winner.

 # STEP 5: IMPLEMENTATION

-- Replaced already existing api route with a server action.
+- Replaced the existing api route with a server action.

   - Deleted `app/api/upload-image/route.ts`
   - Created `app/actions/submit-image-action.ts`